brimdata/zed/docs/formats/zst.md

 which super type's column stream to select from to pull column values to form the reconstructed value.
-The sequence of super types is defined by each type's super ID (as defined above), 0 to N-1, within set of N super types.
+The sequence of super types is defined by each type's super ID (as defined above), 0 to N-1, within the set of N super types.

-The super column stream is encoded as a sequence of ZNG-encoded int32 primitive values.
+The super column stream is encoded as a sequence of ZNG-encoded `int32` primitive values.
 While there are a large number entries in the super column (one for each original row), the cardinality of super IDs is small in practice so this column will compress very significantly, e.g., in the special case that all the